vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/5_The_Rekindling_of_the_Fire.md

 ### d

 ### e
-May I prosper with your thousandfold prosperity; may your wealth rest in me.

 ### f
 To thee, O Agni, day by day,
 That shinest in the darkness, with our devotion,